sodadata/docs/soda-agent/deploy.md

 * Replace the values of `soda.apikey.id` and `soda-apikey.secret` with the values you copy+pasted from the New Soda Agent dialog box in your Soda Cloud. {% include k8-secrets.md %}
 * Replace the value of `soda.agent.name` with a custom name for your agent, if you wish.
 * Specify the value for `soda.cloud.endpoint` according to your local region: `https://cloud.us.soda.io` for the United States, or `https://cloud.soda.io` for all else.
-* Optionally, add the `soda.scanlauncher` settings to configure idle workers in the cluster.
-Launch an idle worker so at scan time, the agent can hand over instructions to an already running idle Scan Launcher to avoid the start-from-scratch setup time for a pod.
-This helps your test scans from Soda Cloud run faster.
-You can have multiple idle scan launchers waiting for instructions. <br />
 ```shell
 helm install soda-agent soda-agent/soda-agent \
     --set soda.agent.name=myuniqueagent \